ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 ## How do I install Eclipse Temurin from the Adoptium Working Group?

-The Adoptium Working Group promotes and supports high-quality, TCK certified runtimes and associated technology for use across the Java ecosystem.
+The Adoptium Working Group promotes and supports high-quality, TCK-certified runtimes and associated technology for use across the Java ecosystem.

 Eclipse Temurin is the name of the OpenJDK distribution from Adoptium.